2025 EuroLeague Playoffs

 The 2025 EuroLeague Playoffs, known as the 2025 Turkish Airlines EuroLeague Playoffs for sponsorship purposes, was the second postseason portion of the 2024–25 EuroLeague basketball competition.
 They began on 15 April 2024, with the Play-in games, and ended on 6 May 2025.
-The top six finishers in the regular season qualified for the playoffs directly, while the teams placed from seventh to tenth will battle for the remaining two seeds in a play-in tournament.
-The playoffs consist of four series of two teams each, to be played in a best-of-five format.
-The winners of each of the playoffs series advanced to the Final Four, which will determine the EuroLeague champion for the 2024–25 season.
-Ben böyle turnuvanın içine yaslayayım.
+The top six finishers in the regular season qualified for the playoffs directly, while the teams placed from seventh to tenth battled for the remaining two seeds in a play-in tournament.
+The playoffs consisted of four series of two teams each, played in a best-of-five format.
+The winners of each of the playoffs series advanced to the Final Four, which determined the EuroLeague champion for the 2024–25 season.